 information below to place these pages in perspective.
 I suggest that you

 follow the Getty Villa links after viewing my pages, except for the

 you should view now to put Getty's vision into perspective.

 the Mt.
-Vesuvius eruption and resulting devastation as viewed from a
+Vesuvius eruption and resulting devastation as viewed from

-Roman villa gives an unforgettable depiction of what it was like:
+Pompeii.
+It is an unforgettable depiction of what it was like:

 The Getty Villa in Malibu is an